glotzerlab/parsnip/_joss/paper.md

 tool, its use is limited to bash scripting and each wildcard query requires the file to be re-parsed in its entirety [@Wojdyr:2022].

-`parsnip` is designed and optimized for use as a dependency in larger materials science codes, requiring only NumPy as a dependency.
+`parsnip` is designed and optimized for integration with larger materials science codes, with a minimal dependency set and pure Python interface.
 This has facilitated its incorporation into the **freud** analysis library, which uses `parsnip` to extract unit cell data for use as reference structures in high-throughput simulation analysis [@Freud2020].
-Although other CIF libraries like **Gemmi** also have minimal dependency sets, the compiled nature of the package means that integration with other libraries may not be straightforward. `parsnip` uses NumPy structured arrays to provide a stable data layout for cross-language access without modifying the build system of downstream projects.
+Although other CIF libraries like **Gemmi** also require a few dependencies, the compiled nature of the package means that integration with other libraries may not be straightforward. `parsnip` uses NumPy structured arrays to provide a stable data layout for cross-language access without modifying the build system of downstream projects.
 As a result, users get the benefits of copy-free data transfer to compiled languages without any additional complexity.

 <!-- # Citations -->